cathyfu1215/huskyJobHuntTracker/README.md

 - only see and modify their own job application records/notes
 - sort their job application record by date or preference score
 - add a note with or without taking a picture using their phone camera to the job application record
-- see the interactive map in the job application detail page marking the company's location and the current location [to be modified]
+- browse user's current and company's location in a seperate page under detail mode
+- edit user's current and company's location in a seperate page under edit mode

 ### current state of our product:
 - welcome page